Feverup/collectd-rabbitmq/README.md

 For each exchange in each vhost the following statistics are gathered:
 > NOTE: The ```/``` vhost name is sent as ```default```

+Does this block applies ???
+rabbitmq_exchange publish_in:COUNTER:0:U publish_out:COUNTER:0:U

 * disk_free